Rechberg (mountain): History

 Since the 15th century the Rechberg was the destination of pilgrimages.
 Today, the baroque Pilgrimage Church of St. Maria, built in 1686/88 by Count Bernhard Bero von Rechberg, stands in the middle of the open summit plateau.

 On the western spur of the mountain, the ruins of Hohenrechberg tower above the smaller village of Rechberg.
 This ancestral castle of the later Counts of Rechberg, built at the time of the Staufers and first mentioned in 1179, was the centre of their dominion.

 Geology

-205 million years ago, during the Jurassic,a sea stretched over large parts of what is now southern Germany.
+205 million years ago, during the Jurassic, a sea stretched over large parts of what is now southern Germany.
 During the following 60 million years, about 600 m high Jurassic sediments were deposited in it, which are divided into Lower Jurassic, Middle Jurassic and Upper Jurassic layers.
 Later the terrain was raised above the sea.

 In the course of time distortions occurred, causing some clods of the harder Upper Jurassic package to sink into the softer layers below.
 While erosion initially eroded the Upper Jurassic in the immediate vicinity, its sunken parts remained protected.
 When erosion subsequently also eroded the softer layer, the sunken layers were able to withstand it for a longer period of time.
-Therefore, today they stand prominently above their immediate surroundings resulting in a inverted relief in the form of the three Upper Jurassic mountains Hohenrechberg, Stuifen and Hohenstaufen.
+Therefore, today they stand prominently above their immediate surroundings resulting in an inverted relief in the form of the three Upper Jurassic mountains Hohenrechberg, Stuifen and Hohenstaufen.